MartijnCBV/MPSV-Project/README.md

 - `linHalfB`: As `linHalf`, but switches after a branch depth of half of K is reached.
 - `thirds`: As `always` while the node depth is below a third of K, then as `linB2` while the node depth is below two-thirds of K, then finally as `exp2`.
 - `thirdsB`: As `thirds`, but using the branch depth instead.
+- `minConjN`: Check only if the feasibility formula contains at least N conjunctions.
+- `minSizeN`: Check only if the feasibility formula contains at least N atoms.
+- `maxSizeN`: Check only if the feasibility formula contains at most N atoms.